- How many people are on each program?

 - Do I need to register for the academic credit?

-- Does my Adventure WV First Year Trip count as a freshman seminar?
+- Does my Adventure WV First-Year Trip count as the required First-Year Seminar?

 Equipment information can be found by visiting http://adventurefirstyear.wvu.edu/registeredstudents.